ngrison/Excel-IP-Functions/README.md

+# Excel IP Functions

-# A Suite of Excel Tools to manipulate IPv4 and IPv6 addresses in Microsoft Excel.
+## A Suite of Excel Tools to manipulate IPv4 and IPv6 addresses in Microsoft Excel.

 NEW IN 2025: IP Formulas